jeanpommier/ogr2vrt_simple/README.md

 **Generate a simple VRT file from an OGR-compatible dataset**

 ## Python package
 This is mostly a python package, destined to be used by other applications.
 By itself, it is quite limited.
-However, we provide a small CLI tool that acts as a commandline VRT generator.
+However, we provide a small CLI tool that acts as a quite powerful commandline VRT generator.

 ## Command line interface
 Generate a VRT file from an OGR-compatible source.